LaYeqa/DeepPCSite/data/README.md

 - In the top right corner, click EXPORT and under MOLECULAR STRUCTURES, click SITES.
 The file should begin to download.
 - Move the downloaded file into the DeepPCSite/scpdb directory for full functionality.

-The total download may take some time as the mol2 file along is nearly 15GB in size.
+The total download may take some time as the mol2 file is large in size.